Hellyson-Ferreira/LIsta-de-Tarefas/README.md

-# App LIsta de Tarefas
+# App Lista de Tarefas

 A new Flutter project with SQL Lite.